pi43r/conversations-with-computers/Chapters/03_Piles-of-Data.md

 ## Scrapism

 Web scraping is the technique of using computer programs to automatically visit links and aggregate data from the internet.
 It is the backbone for many of the current machine learning applications.
-The artist Sam Lavigne describes ‘Scrapism’ as the practice of using webscraping technique to “for artistic, emotional, and critical ends.”[^40]
+The artist Sam Lavigne uses the practice web scraping “for artistic, emotional, and critical ends” and describes this form as ‘Scrapism’.[^40]
-Instead of using and exposing datasets made for scientific research, Sam creates his own by downloading and analyzing materials on the internet that revert common power structures.
+Instead of using and exposing datasets made for scientific research, Lavigne creates his own datasets by downloading and analyzing materials on the internet to revert common power structures.
+For example

 [^1]: [@rosenblattPerceptronProbabilisticModel1958]
 [^2]: The Mark I was a electromechanical machine that used motor driven potentiometers to adjust the variable weights.